CONSIDER AN ENGAGEMENT SESSION

 LEAVE PLENTY OF TIME FOR THE DAYS EVENTS

-Want to steer clear of bringing out your inner bridezilla?
+Want to steer clear of bringing out your inner Bride or Groom-zilla?
 Trust me I am sure all of your guests do too!
 Make sure you have a schedule that you stick to and give to your photographer, videographer, event co-ordinator and any other vendor you will be working with on the day.
 Making sure your reception venue and ceremony space is organised in advance and ensuring everyone knows when things will be happening is key to a stress-free day.
 Set expectations and timings for all of the events of the day at least two weeks in advance so everyone can be prepared and so you can sit back and enjoy your day for what it is.

 HAVING AN OUTDOOR WEDDING?
 BE SURE TO BRING THE AEROGUARD!

-Avoid those annoying summer flies buzzing around your face and mosquito bites, pack the insect repellent – thank me later!
+Avoid those annoying summer flies buzzing around your face and mosquito bites.
+Pack the insect repellent – thank me later!

 Even sunscreen to prevent you roasting in the sun.

-PACK A WEDDING DAY SURVIVAL KIT LADIES!
+PACK A WEDDING DAY SURVIVAL KIT!

 I can’t count how many times that these things could have come in handy in the past.